Planning is one of my favorite parts of a trip since/when I discover everything I want to do at a particular destination. I love planning a trip!

 There are a lot of clinics, and if you don’t know which one to choose!
-Here we leave you the one we use, which we know from experience works spectacularly; from medical tests, etc., in Latin America.
+Here we leave you the one we use, which we know from experience works spectacularly; in medical tests, etc., in Latin America.
 We have used it many times, traveling worldwide, and the response has always been outstanding.

 Hiring travel insurance here gives you a 5% discount.
 If you have doubts about which modality to employ, contact us.

-In Peru, you have 5 GB, and 12 GB plans from 34 Euros with a 5% discount with our Organizotuviaje code.
+In Peru, you have 5 GB and 12 GB plans from 34 Euros with a 5% discount with our Organizotuviaje code.

 In this way, you can navigate WhatsApp and social networks or the GPS or browser without worrying.

 It only works with mobile phones that are unlocked and compatible with the country you are traveling to :-).
 Today, most mobiles work without problem worldwide, but just in case, confirm it.